SJP Client bereavement

 *The Death Notification Service Portal is a service provided by Equiniti and will allow you to notify other Financial organisations at the same time.

 You will be asked if you have registered the death (#1).
-This is because registering a death helps determine whether you need to apply for a Grant of Probate, Letters of Administration, or a Certificate of Confirmation. (more information in #8?)
+This will help towards determining whether you need to apply for a Grant of Probate, Letters of Administration, or a Certificate of Confirmation. (more information in #8?)

 If we need to see any of these documents, we will write to you to explain what happens next.